 FIFA World Cup 2026: Tips for Capturing Lucrative Catering Opportunities

-Make plans now to capture business during World Cup watch parties across the country.
+There is still time to capture business during World Cup watch parties across the country.

 By Kelly Grogan, CRUMBS founder